stemlaur/anki/README.md

 You can check the Swagger documentation at http://localhost:8080/swagger-ui.html

 ## The modules
-The modules are splitted into two:
+The modules are splitted into :

  - a module [domain](./domain/README.md)
  - a module [application](./application/README.md)